Frequently Asked Questions

 Before applying, you are expected to be prepared through the completion of training or educational programs concerning foundational and specific Point-of-Care Ultrasound.

 Candidates should carefully read all information concerning the POCUS Certification Academy and its’ offerings prior to applying.
-It’s also a good idea to watch the tutorial video, read the exam information.
+You may also watch the tutorial video and read the exam information for the certificate(s) and/or certification(s) that you intend to purchase.

-The scoring methodology for The POCUS Certification Academy assessments is determined by Inteleos Psychometric Services (IPS) in conjunction with the POCUS Academy Task Force and approved by the APCA Council.
+The scoring methodology for The POCUS Certification Academy assessments is determined by Inteleos Psychometric Services (IPS) in conjunction with the PCA Council.

 In most cases, results to your online assessments will be provided immediately and, if successful, you’ll be able to print your certificate(s) from your Certification Plan.
 These timelines may be extended due to technical or other conditions.

 If unsuccessful, you may reapply after a 30-day waiting period.
-Please see The POCUS Certification AcademyTM Policies for additional details.
+Please see our policies for additional details.

 Certificates will be provided electronically through the candidate’s POCUS Academy Certificate Plan and via email.